The classical-quantum limit: Derivation of the generator

-To compute $\mathcal{T}_2^{(b)}$, the part corresponding to the Lindblad terms, we first write down the form of the $O(\E ^{-n})$ order term, which is given We will now show by induction that this is true for all $n\geq1$.
+We will now show by induction that this is true for all $n\geq1$.
 When $n=1$, all the Lindblad terms come from the application of \eqref{eq: adH_derivative_anticom} on the Alexandrov-bracket, which one can check agrees with the above expression (being careful to include the factor of $1/(1+1)!$ coming from \eqref{eq: T2_series}).
-For an arbitrary term of order $n+1$, it follows from \eqref{eq: adH_derivative_anticom}-\eqref{eq: adH_unitary} that all terms must either come from the application of $\frac{1}{n+2}\ad{\frac{-i}{\E } [H,\dt]} $ to the expression for the previous $n$th order term, or applied to the $n$th order term of \eqref{eq: T2_a}.
+For an arbitrary term of order $n+1$, it follows from \eqref{eq: adH_derivative_anticom}-\eqref{eq: adH_unitary} that all terms must come from the application of $\frac{1}{n+2}\ad{\frac{-i}{\E } [H,\dt]} $ to either the previous $n$th order term in \eqref{eq: order_n_Lindblad} or to the $n$th order term of \eqref{eq: T2_a}.
 This gives the $(n+1)$th order term in total as Considering first the Lindblad terms with one entry $\ad{}^n$ and the other $\ad{}^0$, we see that the numerical prefactors of these terms are given with the term on the left hand side coming from $k=n-1$ or $0$ terms, and the right hand side coming from the bottom two lines.
 Analogously, for a generic Lindblad term with one entry $\ad{}^m$ and the other $\ad{}^{n-m}$ for $0< m < n$ we have two terms coming from the sum over $k$, given which implies that the $(n+1)$th order terms may be written as which indeed is the expression \eqref{eq: order_n_Lindblad} with $n\rightarrow n+1$.
-Since this expression is only the $n$th order term, we may write $\mathcal{T}_b$ as the sum over all these terms which noting that $\mathbb{L}$ is linear each of its arguments can be simplified to i.e.
+Since this expression is only the $n$th order term, we may write $\mathcal{T}_2^{(b)}$ as the sum over all these terms which noting that $\mathbb{L}$ is linear each of its arguments can be simplified to i.e. \end{widetext}

 The final component of $\mathcal{T}_2$ to compute is the unitary part, which we will keep track of by defining an associated Hamiltonian $H_{qp+pq}$ via $\mathcal{T}_2^{(c)}=-i[H_{qp+pq},\dt]$.
 From \eqref{eq: adH_derivative_anticom}-\eqref{eq: adH_unitary} it is apparent that any contributions to $H_{qp+pq}$ are generated by the action of $\ad{\frac{-i}{\E } [H,\dt]}$ on derivatives of anticommutator terms, given by \eqref{eq: T2_a}, and then the subsequent action of $\ad{\frac{-i}{\E } [H,\dt]}$ on the unitary terms generated by these.
 The numerical factor coming from the repeated action in \eqref{eq: T2_series} may be kept track of by simply noting that the $O(\E ^{-n})$ terms have a factor $1/(n+1)!$.
 This lets us write down the Hamiltonian $H_{qp+pq}$ as with the sum over $m$ indicating the initial creation of a unitary term via \eqref{eq: adH_derivative_anticom}, and the sum over $n$ giving the subsequent action via \eqref{eq: adH_unitary}.
 Using the fact that where $\binom{n}{k}$ is the binomial coefficient, and collecting terms, we finally arrive at the form